The University Of East Anglia

 In 2014, UEA opened an environmentally friendly accommodation block (Crome Court) which has won a number of awards for sustainability.
 In the mid-2010s, the Sainsbury Centre at UEA was used for filming several scenes in Avengers: Age of Ultron, Ant-Man, Captain America: Civil War and Spider-Man: Homecoming.
 In 2015, "Britain's Greenest Building" (The Enterprise Centre) opened on campus using low-carbon local materials; it was featured in an exhibition at COP26 as one of the most exemplary sustainable building projects in the world.
 Also, Earlham Park played host between 23 and 24 May to BBC Radio 1's Big Weekend 2015 where acts such as Fall Out Boy, Muse, Foo Fighters and Taylor Swift performed.

 In late-September 2016, two new accommodation blocks opened; Barton House and Hickling House were named after two of the Norfolk Broads and increased the number of rooms available to new students.
 That same year, vice-chancellor David Richardson unveiled a "2030 vision" which included a £300m investment in campus – refurbishing existing buildings as well as creating new teaching and learning spaces in order to help UEA become a major global university.
-In January 2017, Queen Elizabeth II visited the UEA campus to attend the latest exhibition at the Sainsbury Centre.
-This was her third and final visit, and was the eighth visit by the Royal Family to the institution.
-In 2019, Norwich Business School received an Athena SWAN Bronze award, recognising work undertaken to address gender equality in higher education and research.
+In 2019, Norwich Business School received an Athena SWAN Bronze award which recognises good practices in higher education and research institutions towards the advancement of gender equality.

 2020–present